CSCfi/csc-user-guide/docs/data/datasets/metadata-and-documentation.md

 Important part of good data management is also taking care of data organization.
 This includes for example thoughtful file naming, clear folder structure, accessible file formats and explicit version control.

 It is a good practice to make a clear **file naming system** from the start of your project and for example use the same system together with your research team.
 This helps you as well as your colleagues to understand what files contain from the name.
-Read tips for organizing your data and naming files and folders from [CSC Files and File Formats page](https://research.csc.fi/files-and-file-formats) or from [RDMKit Data Organization page](https://rdmkit.elixir-europe.org/data_organisation.html).
+Read tips for organizing your data and naming files and folders below or from [RDMKit Data Organization page](https://rdmkit.elixir-europe.org/data_organisation.html).

 Your research field might also have instructions and guidelines for organizing data.
 For example Brain Imaging Data Structure (BIDS) has been created by the scientific community of brain researchers, and it defines the file formats, file naming rules and rules to organize the data in directories.